Murlors/Face-Recognition-Access-Control/README.md

 ### Client Installation

-1. Download and unzip the source code for this project, and navigate to the Client directory.
+1. Download and unzip the source code for this project, and navigate to the `Client` directory.
-2. Install dependencies: run pip install -r requirements.txt.
+2. Install dependencies: run `pip install -r requirements.txt`.
-3. Run the client: in the Client directory, run python main.py to start the client.
+3. Run the client: in the Client directory, run `python main.py` to start the client.

 ### Server Installation

-1. Download and unzip the source code for this project, and navigate to the Server directory.
+1. Download and unzip the source code for this project, and navigate to the `Server` directory.
-2. Install dependencies: run pip install -r requirements.txt.
+2. Install dependencies: run `pip install -r requirements.txt`. (ps.
+If you want to use CUDA to accelerate the model, you need to install the corresponding version of PyTorch and Torchvision. <https://pytorch.org/get-started/locally/>)
+3. Install PostgreSQL and create a database with the file `Create.sql`.
-3. Run the server: in the Server directory, run python ImgServer.py to start the server.
+4. Run the server: in the Server directory, run `python ImgServer.py` to start the server.

 ### Database Design